-Participation - online discussion threads
+Participation - online discussion boards

 Each unit will include a discussion link with some suggested questions for consideration with your classmates.
-The grade here will be assessed as a participation grade - your completion of the tasks, on time, and in a thoughtful way, throughout the semester, as well as your respectful engagement with others on the discussion board, will form the basis for your assessment.
+The grade here will be assessed as a participation grade - your completion of the tasks, on time (by Friday night), and in a thoughtful way, throughout the semester, as well as your respectful engagement with others on the discussion board.
+Students must complete their own discussion post as well as respond to one other classmate's post.

-Assigned readings
+Assigned Readings

 You are expected to complete all assigned readings.
 Each unit includes a set of reading questions.
-You will receive full marks for answering these questions if they are completed on time and clearly demonstrate that you have completed the readings in a thorough manner.
+You will receive full marks for answering these questions if they are completed on time (by Friday night) and clearly demonstrate that you have completed the readings in a thorough manner and critically reflected on the material presented.
+Students are required to submit the reading questions for Units 1 and 2a, to get instructor feedback and learn the formatting.
+Students will then choose four other units to submit reading questions from of the remaining ten units, for a total of six units worth of reading questions submitted throughout the semester.